 Form 8960, Net Investment Income Tax— Individuals, Estates, and Trusts

-Taxpayers use Form 8960 to figure the amount of net investment income tax (NIIT).
+Taxpayers use this form to figure the amount of their net investment income tax (NIIT).

 General Instructions for Certain Information Returns

 The General Instructions for Certain Information Returns contain broad information concerning Forms 1097, 1098, 1099, 3921, 3922, 5498, and W-2G.
 Specific form instructions are provided as separate products.

 Schedule D (Form 1040), Capital Gains and Losses